skijl/Programmer-Advices/interview/JavaCore.md

 ```
 ![alt text](../static/compilation-flow.png)
 - **Exception propagation** - process by which exceptions are passed from a method that throws them to the method that called it, continuing up the call stack until they are handled or the program terminates.
+- **Java Reflection API** allows runtime inspection and manipulation of classes, methods, and fields in the Java Virtual Machine, enabling accessing private fields, invoking methods, and creating instances. (is not thread safe)
 - **finalize()** - method called before garbage collection
 - **System.gc()** - static mehtod of system class to forcefully run the garbage collector that cleans Heap memory
 # OOP Features